 Clean planting stock is required.
 If only pathogen-free stock is introduced into new plantings, disease damage can be greatly reduced.
 Infected stem cuttings can be rendered pathogen-free if rooted from stem tips.
 Details of the appropriate procedures for preparation of planting stock can be obtained by contacting your local UF/IFAS Extension office.

 Dasheen Mosaic of Malanga

-As with many virus diseases, symptoms of DMV infection are quite subtle and can be overlooked by the casual observer.
+As with many viral diseases, symptoms of DMV infection are quite subtle and can be overlooked by the casual observer.
 Often, the only evidence of infection is a mild, light and dark mottled appearance of the foliage (Figure 3).
-In some cases, more striking symptoms will appear.
-Feather-like patterns of light yellow tissue may develop along veins (Figure 4).
+In some cases, more striking symptoms could appear.
+Feather-like patterns of light-yellow tissue may develop along veins (Figure 4).
 Severely infected plants may be noticeably slower in growth than surrounding plants in the field.

 DMV is transmitted by several species of aphids.
 Aphid-mediated field spread can be very rapid.
 The virus particles become attached to the stylet (feeding probe) of the aphid when it feeds on an infected plant.
 Within a short time (probably less than one hour), the virus must then be transferred to another host if infection is to take place.

 The virus is carried in infected planting stock.
 Since malanga is propagated exclusively by means of vegetative cuttings of corms and cormels, the virus is continually introduced into new plantings.